TheoreticalPotato/YT-Live-Chat-DND-Bot/README.md

-This is a live chat bot for youtube that allows the user to select randomly a user to be a barbarian, rogue, and wizard, and use a text to speech ai from Microsoft to speak what they send in the chat.
-This was inspired by DougDoug's Twitch streams.
-This was designed at the request of @TheJan on youtube, go subscribe to him at https://www.youtube.com/@TheJan
+This is a live chatbot for YouTube that allows the user to randomly select a player to be a barbarian, rogue, or wizard.
+It uses a Microsoft text-to-speech AI to speak the messages sent in the chat.
+The idea was inspired by DougDoug's Twitch streams and was developed in response to @TheJan's request on YouTube.
+Make sure to subscribe to him at https://www.youtube.com/@TheJan.

 ## Setup